View Little Rock Central High School Visitor Center in a larger map

 The showdown between Eisenhower and Faubus continued to

 simmer over the next two years, creating enormous stress at the school under the glare of international media attention.
-Three of the Little Rock Nine students completed their high school studies at Central High School, with Ernest Green becoming the first African-American student to graduate from Central High School on May 25, 1958.
+Three of the Little Rock Nine students completed their high school studies at Central High School, with Ernest Green becoming the first African-American student to graduate from Central High School

 The Little Rock Nine were: Ernest Green, Elizabeth Eckford, Jefferson